descoped/data-collector-connector-content-stream-rawdata/README.md

-# data-collector-provider-content-store-rawdata
+# Data Collector Connector Content Stream Rawdata

-Data Collector Provider Content Store Rawdata
+For more information about Data Collector, please refer to the [Data Collector documentation](https://github.com/statisticsnorway/data-collector-project).